-The key topics identified to date are discussed in Chapters 5-8 of the Process and Issues paper.

-We will consider submissions on the topics, and on the related issues we've identified, and which parties raise in submissions.
+We are considering submissions on the topics discussed in Chapters 5-8 of the Process and Issues paper, on the related issues we've identified, and on any other issues which parties raise in submissions.

-We will then assess issues raised against our draft IM review framework to determine their suitability and priority for further consideration in the IM Review.
+We will then assess issues raised against our IM Review framework to determine their suitability and priority for further consideration in the IM Review.
 This will inform the development of our draft decisions, or of any emerging views papers published, or workshops held, in advance of our draft decisions.